EFTCAMB/EFTCosmoMC: Numerical Notes v3.0: Change Log

 \section{Change Log}

-\begin{itemize} \item Version 2.0 (Oct15): \begin{itemize} \item EFTCAMB/EFTCosmoMC compatible with the Planck likelihood--PLC2.0; \item Change in the parametrization of the $\alpha$s; \item Added a section with the implementation of the Horndeski parametrization by using the pure EFT approach: Pure Horndeski; \item Added a section with the implementation of alternative model-independent parametrizations in terms of EFT functions.
-Built-in: ReParametrized Horndeski (RPH); \item Added mathematical stability requirements on the equation for the $\pi$-field; \item Added physical stability requirements for the class of theories belonging to GLPV; \item Added a section with the implementation of a full EFT mapping model: low energy Ho\v rava gravity; \item Typos fixed in the $\pi$-field equation coefficients, which involve the $\gamma_4, \gamma_6$ functions. \end{itemize} \item Version 1.1 (Oct14): \begin{itemize} \item Added a section for DE equation of state parametrizations; \item Added a section on tensor modes; \item Added a section on viability priors; \item Added a section on designer minimally coupled quintessence models; \item Linear tensor Perturbations typo fixed, which involve ONLY second order operator; \item EFTCAMB sources: LSS number counts, LSS weak lensing and all CMB cross-correlation functions in DE/MG models. \end{itemize} \item Version 1.0 (May14): first version of EFTCAMB/EFTCosmoMC. \end{itemize} \acknowledgments We are grateful to Carlo Baccigalupi, Nicola Bartolo, Jolyon Bloomfield, Matteo Calabrese, Paolo Creminelli, Antonio De Felice, J\'er\^{o}me Gleyzes, Alireza Hojjati, Martin Kunz, Stefano Liberati, Matteo Martinelli, Sabino Matarrese, Ali Narimani, Valeria Pettorino, Federico Piazza, Levon Pogosian, Filippo Vernizzi, Bo Yu and Gong-Bo Zhao for useful conversations.
+\begin{itemize} \item Version 3.0 (Sep17): \begin{itemize} \item General restructuring of the notes to reflect new code structure; \item Several minor typo fixed; \end{itemize} \item Version 2.0 (Oct15): \begin{itemize} \item EFTCAMB/EFTCosmoMC compatible with the Planck likelihood--PLC2.0; \item Change in the parametrization of the $\alpha$s; \item Added a section with the implementation of the Horndeski parametrization by using the pure EFT approach: Pure Horndeski; \item Added a section with the implementation of alternative model-independent parametrizations in terms of EFT functions.
+Built-in: ReParametrized Horndeski (RPH); \item Added mathematical stability requirements on the equation for the $\pi$-field; \item Added physical stability requirements for the class of theories belonging to GLPV; \item Added a section with the implementation of a full EFT mapping model: low energy Ho\v rava gravity; \item Typos fixed in the $\pi$-field equation coefficients, which involve the $\gamma_4, \gamma_6$ functions. \end{itemize} \item Version 1.1 (Oct14): \begin{itemize} \item Added a section for DE equation of state parametrizations; \item Added a section on tensor modes; \item Added a section on viability priors; \item Added a section on designer minimally coupled quintessence models; \item Linear tensor Perturbations typo fixed, which involve ONLY second order operator; \item EFTCAMB sources: LSS number counts, LSS weak lensing and all CMB cross-correlation functions in DE/MG models. \end{itemize} \item Version 1.0 (May14): first version of EFTCAMB/EFTCosmoMC. \end{itemize} \acknowledgments We are grateful to Carlo Baccigalupi, Nicola Bartolo, Jolyon Bloomfield, Matteo Calabrese, Paolo Creminelli, Antonio De Felice, J\'er\^{o}me Gleyzes, Alireza Hojjati, Martin Kunz, Stefano Liberati, Matteo Martinelli, Sabino Matarrese, Ali Narimani, Simone Peirone, Valeria Pettorino, Federico Piazza, Levon Pogosian, Filippo Vernizzi, Bo Yu and Gong-Bo Zhao for useful conversations.
 We are indebted to Luca Heltai and Riccardo Valdarnini for help with numerical algorithms and to Jorgos Papadomanolakis and Daniele Vernieri for help in developing some theoretical aspects.